priyavrat-misra/personal-website/content/blog/structs-i.md

 S s1 {.a = 1, .c = 2}; // no change here
 S s2 {1, 2}; // b will get assigned 2 here
 ```
-Note that the above scenario is only useful if and only if in all initialization/assignment occurances designated initializers are used.
+Note that the above scenario is only useful if and only if in all initialization/assignment occurances designated initializers are used, which is never really the case.
 That is why it is good practice to add any new members at the bottom so that the other members don't shift.

 Last but not least, we can have a combination of both list and designated initialization when initializing a nested aggregate.
 ```cpp